JustZisGuy/wildcard/README.md

 }

 ```
-Wildling also has some builtin libraries which are:
+Wildling also has some built-in libraries which are:
 - colors
 - planets
 - passwords
 But these are mainly for demo, test and example purposes

+## license
+MIT, see LICENSE file